-Are you overweight or just feel like crap?
+Are you overweight or feel like crap?
 Turns out most people are, even our youth.
 Staying healthy shouldn’t be this difficult.
-Find out one simple fix to prevent chronic illness that often goes ignored.
+Find out a straightforward fix to prevent chronic illness that often goes ignored.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE

-The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
-No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
-Always seek the advice of your physician or primary care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+The information, including but not limited to text, graphics, images, and other material on this website, is for informational purposes only.
+No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or primary care provider with any questions you may have regarding a medical condition or treatment before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 This post is all about ways to prevent chronic illness.

 For most people, the way to health seems like a rocky road to nowhere.
-And unfortunately, our society has its fair share of problems concerning health, and most of these issues are diseases caused by excess.
-Too much salt.
-Too much sugar.
-Too much unhealthy food.
+Unfortunately, our society has its fair share of problems concerning health, and most of these are diseases caused by excess—too much salt, sugar, and unhealthy food.

 From pollution and a growing waste problem to detrimental effects on climate, consumerism creates a path of destruction.
 At this rate, we are turning the Earth’s natural resources into trash about 70% faster than would be sustainable (1).